 - Regarding the tofu, I use an extra-firm tofu for this recipe, but you could get by with firm or even medium tofu.

-Do you love vegan Mexican veg dishes?
-Me too!
-Vegetarian Mexican food is a go-to favorite!
+If you love vegan Mexican recipes, well, me too!
+Vegetarian Mexican food is a go-to favorite at our house!
 Here are some favorites you should check out to serve with Mexican Lasagna :

-I like nachos with all the fixings and this Vegan Baked Nachos recipe has it all.
+- I like nachos with all the fixings and this Vegan Nachos recipe has it all.
 Wow!
 It’s a go-to vegan comfort food favorite!